Click here for FREE E-BOOK: The After Life | Hades | Hell | The Lake of Fire

 - Luke 10:15.
 Capernaum will be brought down to Hades because it has rejected Christ as Savior, despite the great works done there.

 - Luke 16:23.
 The rich man suffers in torment in Hades, where he lifts his eyes to behold Lazarus who is resting on the bosom of Abraham.
 Notice that Lazarus was never described as being in Hades.
-A great gulf separates Hades from Paradise, where Abraham and Lazarus enjoyed the presence of Jesus.
+A great gulf separates Hades from Paradise, where Abraham and Lazarus enjoy the presence of Jesus.

 - Acts 2:27.
 The Psalmist David prophesied about Jesus, declaring that the soul of Jesus will never be abandoned to Hades, and Jesus will never undergo decay.
 Therefore, we know that Hades is a place where souls are abandoned by God and await final judgment.
 Their physical bodies are simultaneously undergoing decay in tombs on earth.